Quickstart: Provision a device with symmetric keys

 Find the call to

-prov_dev_set_symmetric_key_info()in prov_dev_client_sample.c which is commented out.
+prov_dev_set_symmetric_key_info()in prov_dev_client_sample.c that is commented out.

 // Set the symmetric key if using they auth type //prov_dev_set_symmetric_key_info("<symm_registration_id>", "<symmetric_Key>");